scailfin/MadGraph5-simulation-configs/bluewaters/README.md

 bash run_delphes.sh drell-yan_ll
 ```

-* To then run the preprocessing needed for MoMEMta to run, run
+* To then run the preprocessing needed for MoMEMta to run to move from detector level information to event level information, run

 ```console
 bash run_preprocessing.sh drell-yan_ll